processone/docs.ejabberd.im/content/admin/configuration.md

 This module is an experimental implementation Mediated Information eXchange (MIX) as described in [`XEP-0369`][122].
-Our implementation is based on version 0.1.
+Our implementation is based on version 0.13.0.

-This feature was added in ejabberd 16.03 as an experimental feature and is not yet ready to use in production.
+This feature was added in ejabberd 16.03 as an experimental feature, updated in 19.02, and is not yet ready to use in production.

 To learn more about how to use that feature, you can refer to our
 tutorial: